 I dream in disconnected images.
 Katniss shooting at the sky.
 Digger laughing in the snow.
 Peeta playing with his niece.
-My mother coming home tired from the mines and still finding the time to play games with Lacklen and me.
+My mother coming home tired from the mines and still finding the energy to play games with Lacklen and me.
 My clever little boy, she used to call me, especially if I'd figured out a way to fix something in our house, or to stretch the little bit of food we had, or to escape the elaborate traps Lacklen and I built for each other.
-I am settling into a deeper dream of this - a pleasant one, for once, where I'm Rhona Abernathy's clever boy, and the worst thing that's happened is a pretty older girl named Hazelle making fun of me for reading poems.
+I settle into a deeper dream of this, a pleasant one, for once, where I'm Rhona Abernathy's clever boy, and the worst thing that's happened is a pretty older girl named Hazelle making fun of me for reading poems.
 My mother tells me girls only tease boys they like.
 I know even then that this is a lie, but it's a kind lie, and I don't mind it.

 I'm sure that it would have turned into a nightmare, probably about the big, sturdy house I traded her life and Lacklen's and Digger's for, but before that happens, someone rips open the curtains of my bed.
-I take a swing, and it's lucky that I don't have my knife, because I connect with Toffilis Taggart's neck.
+I take a swing, and it's lucky that I don't have my knife, because I connect with Toffy Taggart's neck.

+I rub my eyes and sit up.
 "Right.
 Thanks.
 And sorry about..."
 I gesture at his neck.

 He shrugs.
 "I should know better than surprising a victor.
 I broke my sister's cheekbone the first time she woke me up after I got home."
 With that, he shoves me out of the way and takes over the bed.

-I go back out to the viewing center.
+I go back out to the Viewing Center.
 On screen, Johanna is brushing furiously at her face, but it's useless.
 She's drenched in gore.
 The scene is shot with heat sensors, giving everything a surreal look.
 Wiress is clinging to Beetee, who is unconscious.
 Jack grabs me.
 "Can you think of anything?" he asks.